Slip and Fall Lawyer Georgia

-If you have slipped and fallen on someone else’s property, then DeKalb County, Atlanta Area attorney Andrew Lynch may be able to help you hold them responsible for the injuries you have suffered.
+If you have slipped and fallen on someone else’s property, then Decatur, George slip and fall lawyer Andrew Lynch may be able to help you hold them responsible for the injuries you have suffered.

 Slipping and falling is often believed to only cause minor injuries, but this is not always true.
-Especially among the elderly, falling can break bones or cause concussions and lead to a very expensive trip to the emergency room.
+Especially among the elderly, falling can break bones or cause concussions which can lead to a very expensive trip to the emergency room and every permanent disability.
 This is why property owners have a very real duty to ensure that walkways and floors are dry and safe for visitors to walk on.
-When they fail in this duty, and this failure is the cause of injury to their guests, they can be found negligent.
+When they fail in this duty, and this failure is the cause of injury to their guests, they can be found negligent in court.
 The medical bills, lost wages, and emotional distress that result from the property owner’s negligence should not be yours to bear alone, and that is why Georgia law allows you to seek compensation for these damages.